Boeing delivers biggest 747 to secret VIP buyer

 Boeing does not identify VIP customers, but past buyers of customized planes have been multimillionaires and heads of state.

-The first airline set to receive the plane is Germany's Deutsche Lufthansa AG (LHAG.DE), which has ordered 20.
+The first airline set to receive the plane is Germany's Deutsche Lufthansa AG, which has ordered 20.
 Boeing has not set a delivery date for Lufthansa's first Intercontinental.

 EXTENSIVE MODIFICATIONS